-23.9 Bar Dues Reimbursement
+23.89 Bar Dues PaymentReimbursement

-- A. Beginning January 1, 2024, permanent ALJs hired on or after July 1, 2023, shall be members in good standing of the Washington State Bar Association, either as full members or judicial status members.
-Permanent ALJ's hired after January 1, 2024 will have until the following January to become members of the Washington State Bar Association. - B. Permanent ALJ's employed by OAH as of January 31 each year shall be reimbursed for either the calendar year's judicial status dues or base dues for full membership status dues, less the Keller deduction or any other section dues, fees or optional amounts such as Washington State Bar Foundation donations.
-Permanent ALJs include ALJs who are serving temporary appointments who have a return right to their former permanent position. - C. ALJs employed by OAH as a pro tem as of January 31 each year are not eligible for reimbursement. - D. ALJs hired into temporary appointments, who do not have return rights to a position within OAH are not eligible for reimbursement. - E. At the time of the request for reimbursement, the ALJ must be a current employee. - F. Bar dues request requirements will be in accordance with agency policy/procedure. - G. Permanent ALJs hired prior to July 1, 2023 not currently licensed by the Washington State Bar Association will be reimbursed the one-time cost of Washington State Bar Association reciprocity if they choose to join during the life of this CBA.
-Those who do not choose to join the Washington State Bar will not have their bar dues reimbursed.
+- A. Beginning January 1, 2024, permanent All ALJs hired on or after July 1, 2023, shall be members in good standing of the Washington State Bar Association, either as full members or judicial status members.
+Permanent ALJ's hired after January 1, 2024-will have one (1) calendar year following their date of hireuntil the following January to become members of the Washington State Bar Association. - B. Permanent ALJ'ss employed by OAH as of January 31 each year shall have be reimbursed for either the calendar year's judicial status dues or base dues for full membership status dues, less the Keller deduction or any other section dues, fees or optional amounts such as Washington State Bar Foundation donations, paid for by the Employer.
+Permanent ALJs include ALJs who are serving temporary appointments who have a return right to their former permanent position. - C. ALJs employed by the agency OAH as a pro tem as of January 31 each year are not eligible to have "judicial status" bar dues paid for by the Employer.
+If the pro tem is not in "judicial status", then the Employer will not pay their bar dues. for reimbursement. - D. ALJs hired into temporary appointments, who do not have return rights to a position within OAH are not eligible for reimbursement. - DE.
+At the time of the request for bar dues paymentreimbursement, the ALJ must be a current employee.

+- EF.
+Bar dues requirements will be in accordance with agency policy/procedure. - FG.
+Permanent ALJs hired prior to July 1, 2023 not currently licensed by the Washington State Bar Association will be reimbursed the one-time cost of Washington State Bar Association reciprocity if they choose to join during the life of this CBA paid for by the Employer.
+Those who do not choose to join the Washington State Bar will not have their bar dues paid for by the Employer.reimbursed.